lighttransport/gltf-insight/README.md

 `gltf-insight` also could be another reference viewer for glTF animation and PBR shading.

+More to say, `gltf-insight` also could be used for playground and reference implementation for your glTF extension.

 `gltf-insight` uses [TinyGLTF](https://github.com/syoyo/tinygltf) for load/save glTF model and ImGUI for GUI.